 Skip the honey and try either maple syrup, granulated sugar, brown sugar or stevia!

 Of course!
-Add some ground cinnamon or a cinnamon stick to the slow cooker while it is cooking.
+For cinnamon applesauce add some ground cinnamon or a cinnamon stick to the slow cooker while it is cooking.
 Be sure to remove the cinnamon stick before blending if you choose to add that.
 Other spices like nutmeg, pumpkin pie spice and ginger would also pair well with this recipe to create a different flavor.

 For a behind the scenes look at Return to the Kitchen, be sure to follow us on Instagram, Facebook, YouTube, TikTok and Pinterest!
 Also, if you make this recipe or any of our recipes be sure to tag us @returntothekitchen!